 Building communities for leading-edge ideas always come with a multitude of challenges.
 So far, I have encountered challanges around creating a positive narrative around the future of work.

 Many people are concerned that recent developments in the tech space, such as Codebots, are a threat--who needs developer when you have a codebots, right?

 Learning how to navigate and through this complex (and close to the heart) topic is not easy.
 Balancing between ensuring people are heard whilst building a positive experience and narrative can at times feel like one step forward three steps back.
 We want to that shares our passion about the creative potential Codebots will unlock- creating that inclusive narrative comes with a lot of trial and error.
 Building my resilience muscle will help me weather the storms that are involved with foraging new paths.
 It will also help me be a better community builder and a better human.

 The program is also an awesome opportunity to meet and create meaningful deep connections with other community leaders and entrepreneurs.
 Mission II participants include community builders (like me), tech gurus (like WorkingMouse CTO Matt Francis) and Randall Makin co-founder of Red Eye among others.
 Expanding networks and building stronger relationships is key to Venturer.
 A stronger, more connected ecosystem is exactly what Queensland needs to pull ahead in the startup edition of State of Origin.

 Still not convinced that Venturer is awesome and that you need to be on Mission III?
-Check out this video recapping Mission I.
+Check out this video recapping Mission I

-To thrive in the modern world, let alone the startup space, you need resilience and strong relationships.
+To thrive in the modern world, let alone the startup space, you need resilience

 In his book Sometimes You Win, Sometimes You Learn, John Maxwell explains that while we don’t like admitting that we were wrong (not even to ourselves!), we have to do it!
 Ignoring mistakes is pointless.
 It doesn’t undo the past.
 It doesn’t do anything!